 Shortly thereafter, we were taken upstairs to the main dining room.
 Our daughter was given a fairy wand, while our son was given a plastic sword (thanks for arming our 3-year old Disney!).
 While we were eating our meal, we were visited by four additional Disney princesses: Snow White, Aurora (Sleeping Beauty), Jasmine and Ariel.
 Each of them was a pleasure and made our daughter feel extra special.

 The food was very good and the experience for our daughter was excellent.
 This is a pricey outing, but we felt it was worth it for such special memories.
+If you have to pick just one, make it this one as it is the best princess experience at Disney World.

 Our first FastPass selection on Day 1 was Enchanted Tales with Belle.
 This cute little attraction is very well done, giving a few parents and a lot of kids the chance to play a small role in a skit featuring a Disney actress playing Belle.
 Our daughter got chosen to play Chip in the little skit and she was beside herself with excitement.
 Despite being a little nervous, she played her little part perfectly.
 Once the skit was over, all the kids got to meet Belle and get their picture taken.
 Our daughter was thrilled!